SAMPLEDemonstration data for an Islington rear extension. Your report covers your postcode, your constraints, your odds.Get yours — £9

 What you can do from here

 A planning permission requirement isn’t a dead end — it’s a fork in the road.
-You have three credible routes forward, and the right one depends on how much the extra depth matters to you and how much time and cost you’re prepared to take on.
+You have three credible routes forward, and the right one depends on how much the extra size matters to you and how much time and cost you’re prepared to take on.

 You’re close to permitted development.
 Your only failures are dimensional. reduce depth to 3m, lower maximum height to 4m, and lower eaves height to 3m, and your extension may qualify as permitted development — no planning application needed.